qu4Vix/WRO-GammaVersion-2023/code/ESP32 Slave/lib/UpdateOTA/README.md

 ## License

-This library is released under the GNU Lesser General Public License, version 3.0.
+This library is released under the GNU General Public License, version 3.0.
 See the [LICENSE](LICENSE) file for more details.

 ## References